 In your journey to analyze financial statements, you will need to understand the meaning of goodwill on the balance sheet.
 Goodwill is an accounting term that stems from purchase accounting.
-The topic can get complex but you'll gain a decent grasp of the basics of the subject so that you have an idea of what you're seeing when you spot goodwill in a Form 10-K or annual report.
+The topic can get complex, but you'll gain a decent grasp of the basics of the subject so that you have an idea of what you see when you spot goodwill in a Form 10-K or annual report.

 Different Accounting Methods

 Goodwill has undergone a transformation over the past generation.
 When a company bought another company, it used to have the option of choosing one of two accounting methods: the pooling of interest method or the purchase method.
 When the pooling of interest method was used, the balance sheets of the two businesses were combined, and no goodwill was created.

 When the purchase method was used, the acquiring company put the premium it paid for the other company on its balance sheet under the goodwill asset account.
 The accounting rules in place at that time required goodwill to be written off over 40 years, much in the same way depreciation and amortization is expensed.

 No Longer Amortized on the Income Statement

 These days that isn't the case.
 Major lobbying was undertaken by certain parties who felt that writing off goodwill had the effect of distorting economic reality and making earnings appear worse than they were.
 Many see the change to no longer amortizing goodwill as a more rational accounting philosophy.
 Goodwill now remains on the balance sheet as an asset, with no annual write-offs, unless it is deemed to be impaired.